BY MATT McCALL

 Homicide Watch Chicago

-Another man was shot in the buttocks and took himself to Jackson Park Hospital, police said.
+A third man was shot in the chest and taken to Christ Medical Center in critical condition, police said.